 “Yeah, Zabka’s right.”
 Bob grinned.
 “But don’t let that stop you from giving it the old college try.”

 “I’ll show you guys.”
-Lighthouse folded his arms.
+Magnum folded his arms.
 “I may even decide to get a girlfriend.”

 “Highly doubtful.
 But even if you did, that’s not gonna help us much with the numbers.”
-Zabka passed Grover Cleveland Golf Course — named after the former mayor of Buffalo and President of the United States — and crossed Bailey Avenue.
+Zabka passed the Grover Cleveland Golf Course — named after the former mayor of Buffalo and ex-President of the United States — and crossed Bailey Avenue.
 “Hey, there’s south campus.
-We’re officially back in Buffalo!”
+We’re officially back in the Buffalo!”
 He honked the horn twice.
 “And it feels daaaaamn good!”

 Bob smiled.
 “Home sweet home.”